“B” horizon

 sweet alyssum, as well as

-many others.
-Vegetable transplants are often lumped into this
+Vegetable transplants are also lumped into this

 category at the local garden center. |